 - DLR: the team at DLR-PA, represented by M. Dameris, has been developing coupled chemistry-climate models (CCMs) since about 25 years.
-Scientific investigations have been carried out focussing on individual dynamical and chemical processes in the atmosphere and their feedback mechanisms. - KIT (formerly UCAM): the KIT (formerly UCAM) team represented by P. Braesicke has acknowledged expertise studying the interactions between atmospheric composition and climate, with particular emphasis on modelling the stratospheric ozone layer, stratosphere-troposphere exchanges, and attributing stratospheric (post-volcanic) ozone changes. - KNMI: the modelling team at KNMI, represented by M. van Weele, has been acquiring extended knowledge of the climate system and its predictability through contributions to national and international efforts in the area of observation, monitoring and modelling of the climate system.
+Scientific investigations have been carried out focusing on individual dynamical and chemical processes in the atmosphere and their feedback mechanisms. - UCAM: the UCAM team represented by P. Braesicke has acknowledged expertise studying the interactions between atmospheric composition and climate, with particular emphasis on modelling the stratospheric ozone layer, stratosphere-troposphere exchanges, and attributing stratospheric (post-volcanic) ozone changes. - KNMI: the modelling team at KNMI, represented by M. van Weele, has been acquiring extended knowledge of the climate system and its predictability through contributions to national and international efforts in the area of observation, monitoring and modelling of the climate system.